buntine/barcoders/README.md

 **Barcoders** is a barcode-encoding library for the Rust programming language.

+Barcoders allows you to encode valid data for a chosen symbology into a ```Vec<u8>``` representation of the underlying binary structure.
+From here, you can take advantage one of builtin generators (for exporting to GIF, PNG, etc) or build your own.

-**Barcoders is under active development.
-Initial release expected late November, 2015**
+**Please note, Barcoders is under active development.
+Initial release is expected late November, 2015**

-## Support
+## Currently Supported

-The goal of this project is to support all major symbologies and provide several output formats.
+The ultimate goal of Barcoders is to provide encoding support for all major (and many not-so-major) symbologies.

 ### Symbologies